the-khiem7/AWS.FirstCloudJourney/content/5-Workshop/5.4-Building-the-Private-Analytics-Layer/_index.md

 4. **Verify data in the Data Warehouse**

-   - Connect to the Data Warehouse EC2 instance using **Session Manager** or SSH.
+   - Connect to the Data Warehouse EC2 instance using **AWS Systems Manager Session Manager** (no SSH required).
-   - From there, use `psql` or a SQL client to run queries such as:
+   - From the Session Manager shell, use `psql` or a SQL client to run queries such as:

      ```sql
      SELECT event_name, COUNT(*) AS total_events